-I am the brownie queen.
-It's official.
-No "buts."
-It's just plain true.
+I think I am the brownie queen.
 Try all of my brownie recipes and you'll see why.
 Or, just try this one.
 I can live with that.

 The cookies that I looove so much I have turned into a brownie recipe.
 It was so easy.
 It was also effortlessly good.
 Seems to me there can be endless experiments with this recipe.
 The cookies are by far the best, and so are these brownies.
 They both take the cake in my book.
 Pun intended.